42nd Street–Bryant Park/Fifth Avenue station: IRT station

+IND station

+When the Sixth Avenue Line station opened, the BB train served the station during weekday rush hours only, running local between 168th Street and 34th Street–Herald Square.
+The station was served at all times by the D train, which ran from 34th Street to the Bronx, and the F train, which ran from Brooklyn to Queens.
+With the completion of express tracks between West Fourth and 34th Streets in 1967, as well as the portion of the Chrystie Street Connection connecting the Sixth Avenue Line with the Manhattan Bridge, the B and D trains started running express on the Sixth Avenue Line.
+The 57th Street station opened in 1968, upon which trains to 57th Street began serving the 42nd Street station.
+The portion of the Chrystie Street Connection connecting the Sixth Avenue Line with the Williamsburg Bridge opened on July 1, 1968, and was used by the KK train until that route was discontinued in 1976.

+The Sixth Avenue Line station was also served by the JFK Express from 1978 to 1990 when it was discontinued.
+When the Manhattan Bridge's north tracks were closed for repairs between 1986 and 1988, the Sixth Avenue Shuttle stopped at the station, running from 57th Street to Grand Street.
+The Q train started running along the Sixth Avenue Line's express tracks in 1988 and continued to operate on the line until 2001.
+The V train, which used the Sixth Avenue Line's local tracks, began serving the station in December 2001.
+The V train was discontinued in 2010 and replaced by the M train.

 Station layout

 At 41st Street and Sixth Avenue, the IRT Flushing Line runs west–east and crosses underneath the IND Sixth Avenue Line, which runs north–south.
 The IRT Flushing Line station is an express stop with two tracks and one island platform, while the IND Sixth Avenue Line station is an express stop with four tracks and two island platforms.

 There are three elevators to street level: one each located on the northwestern and southwestern corners of Sixth Avenue and 42nd Street, and one on the western side of Sixth Avenue between 39th and 40th Streets.
 The first elevator serves a small mezzanine at the northern end of the Sixth Avenue Line platforms, while the latter two elevators serve a primary mezzanine above both sets of platforms.
 There are no elevators from either of the mezzanines to either platform level, so the station complex is not fully ADA-accessible, although the MTA plans to make the platforms accessible at a later date.